ibm-cloud-docs/cis/cli/cli-pagerule.md

    -j, --json-file  A file contains input JSON data.

    -i, --instance   Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

    -o, --output     Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

-#### Output Message:
+**Output Message**
-   * page rule id
+   * page rule ID
    * target
    * priority
    * status